Zitxz/Zitxz/README.md

 ### Languages learning or studying

-- C#, Python, Lua and JavaScript.🟨
+- C#, Python, Lua and JavaScript. 🔗

 - _Thx for read._ 📜